ubirch/ubirch-verify-widget/README.md

 Attention: use the hashing algorithm defined in the UbirchVerification constructor's <code>algorithm</code> field

+### Helper: Sort and trim JSON

+Helper function to sort (recursively, if not prevented) and trim JSON

+    ubirchVerification.formatJSON( {{ jsonStr JSON }}, {{ sortorder boolean = true }});

+Where:
+* <code>jsonStr</code> is the JSON e.g. in prettyprint format and keys in any order
+* <code>sortorder</code> Optional!
+Default: true; set to false if the keys should not be sorted (recursively)

+THis function is called from verifyJSON.
+This call can be used for debugging or testing to check which string is generated from given JSON data before hashing and verifying.

 ### Generate hash from JSON

 Helper function to generate hash from JSON (for debugging or testing).

+    ubirchVerification.createHash( {{ jsonStr JSON }} );

-Before hashing the params of the JSON will be ordered and trimmed.
+Before hashing the params of the JSON will be ordered and trimmed by calling <code>ubirchVerification.formatJSON</code>.
 Then the JSON will be hashed with the hash algorithm defined in ubirchVerification constructor's <code>algorithm</code> field

 ### Set text message